Divorce in Colombia: Legal Process and Requirements

 Divorce Process

-• Mutual Agreement: The divorce can be processed through a notary if there are no underage children.
-With underage children, the divorce must go through a judge to ensure child welfare.
+• Mutual Agreement: If both spouses agree and there are no minor children, the divorce can be processed quickly through a notary.
+However, if there are underage children, the case must go before a judge to ensure their well-being is properly considered.

-• Contentious Divorce: This will be processed in a family court, where a judge will make the final decisions regarding the dissolution of the marriage.
+• Contentious Divorce: When spouses cannot agree, the divorce must be settled in a family court.
+A judge will make decisions regarding the dissolution of the marriage, asset division, and child-related matters.

 Property Division

-Colombia operates under a marital property regime.
-Assets acquired during the marriage are typically considered joint property and are divided equally unless there's a prenuptial agreement that states otherwise.
+Colombia follows a marital property regime, meaning that assets acquired during the marriage are generally considered joint property and are divided equally unless a prenuptial agreement states otherwise.

 Child Custody and Support